 The world’s largest reclining Buddha image, the astonishing Grand Palace, and Muay Thai performances that will take your breath away…these are only a few of Bangkok attractions.

 Bangkok, Asia’s most cosmopolitan city, has several contradicting faces.
 Some of the most sacred Buddhism temples stand in contrast with shameless nightlife taking over Khao San Road and other notorious districts after the dusk.
 Bangkok, home to 11 million, offers something for everyone.

-Let me say this directly: moving around Bangkok isn’t really convenient, especially for first timers.
+Let me say this directly: moving around Bangkok isn’t really convenient, especially for first-timers.
 The suffocating heat, humidity, and hectic traffic dominated by unpredictable tuk-tuks, can make one tired easily.
 But don’t let the discomfort fool you!
 The more time you spend here, the more you get to see and discover the real Bangkok: a city with stunning architecture, colorful markets, and saffron-robed monks.

+The Thai capital makes for a great stop when you are off backpacking southeast Asia.
 For me personally Bangkok is a fascinating place to visit, and even more interesting to return to.
 The city’s landscape is changing very fast – maybe too fast, with new skyscrapers popping up all over town.
 But with all these changes, I hope Bangkok’s overall atmosphere will remain unchanged for years to come.
 There are at least 7 reasons to visit Bangkok.